Ethiopian police arrest Reuters cameraman | Law-Order

 Thousands of people are believed to have been killed and around 950,000 displaced in the month-long conflict.
 The government says it is now in control of the restive region, but it tightly controls access, and some areas still do not have cell phone coverage.
 Ethiopia's government, which the TPLF dominated for nearly three decades, frequently jailed critics, including politicians and journalists.

-When Abiy came to power in 2018, he speeded up democratic reforms and oversaw the release of tens of thousands of political prisoners.
+When Abiy came to power in 2018 after protests against the government, he speeded up democratic reforms and oversaw the release of tens of thousands of political prisoners.
 However, local and international rights groups have expressed concern about the arrests of thousands of other people following outbreaks of deadly violence around the country.

 The government has said those arrested were suspected of fomenting the bloodshed.
 "One of the government's primary roles and responsibilities is ensuring security and stability and that the rule of law prevails," Billene Seyoum, a spokeswoman for the prime minister, told Reuters in August after more than 9,000 people were arrested following deadly clashes in the capital and surrounding Oromiya region.